PriyaGandhi311/LogForge/README.md

 # 🧠 LogForge

 **LogForge** is a Python-powered system inspection and logging pipeline designed for Linux environments.
-It collects detailed system metrics—CPU, memory, disk, and network—and stores them in a SQLite database using a custom logging handler.
+It collects detailed system metrics for CPU, memory, disk, and network.
+And stores them in a SQLite database using a custom logging handler.
 A Streamlit dashboard provides a clean, interactive interface to visualize logs in real time.

 ---